built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-customize-workspace-management.md

 This lets you easily capture window arrangements and the applications you work with an assign it a name.
 You can then switch between saved workspaces depending on the workflow you want to kick off, where you are logging in (home desktop setup vs work desktop setup) or what time of day it is (morning vs afternoon routine).

-## Where are workspaces saved?
+## Where Are Workspaces Saved?

 By default this json data is saved to [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 This lets you get up and running without any server requirement for the storage of this data.

-## What if I want to change where this information is stored?
+## What If I Want To Change Where This Information Is Stored?

 A workspace platform lets you override the platform implementation so you can come up with your own function implementations for the saving and fetching of workspaces.
 This is called a platform override and the customize workspace implementation exists here: [platform-override.ts](../client/src/framework/platform/platform-override.ts).